 Akiba’s Trip 2 can be seen in a three ways.
 Either it’s the most extensive virtual tour of Tokyo’s Akihabara district, one of the weirdest game concepts ever made, or both.
 Akiba’s Trip 2, like Hyperdimension Neptunia, is a parody game that is flooded with references to games, anime, and Japanese pop culture.
 It follows the rather unusual journey of the protagonist and his quest to stop otaku vampires, or Synthesizers, from overtaking the city.

 How, you wonder?
 By stripping off their clothes in hack-and-slash style combat and letting them burn in the sunlight!
 Although the plot sounds horrible on paper, it’s nothing but pure fun.
 The protagonist also has several love interests that make this game both an action RPG and a dating sim.
 In addition to the main story, players have the option of taking on several hilarious side quests such as convincing a Yaoi fangirl to seek intervention for her obsession as well as a teenager’s plead to stop her mother from cosplaying Hatsune Miku.
 Akiba’s Trip 2, although not a long game by any means, has extensive content to keep players interested.
 There are so many weapons, ranging from waifu pillows to tennis racquets.

 Perhaps one of the most unique features is that there are over a hundred stores that are identical to the real-life Akihabara, in which players can visit and buy items.
 If this game doesn’t make you want to visit Japan, nothing will.

 10Persona 4 Golden

 One of the sole reasons to buy a Playstation Vita, Persona 4 Golden is the best JRPG the PS Vita has to offer.
-The Persona series is known for high-quality games and stories that keep players busy and entertained.
+The Persona series is known for high-quality games and stories that keep players busy and entertained, and they have great romance options.
 Originally a spin-off from Atlus’s Shin Megami Tensei series, Persona made its own presence as a series of its own, featuring school life combined with a fantasy world setting in which the world must be saved through the power of a persona, a being that is a manifestation of one’s self.